MicrosoftDocs/mixed-reality/mixed-reality-docs/gestures-and-motion-controllers-in-unity.md

 </tr>
 </table>

+>[!NOTE]
-> \* These button/axis IDs differ from the IDs that Unity uses for OpenVR due to collisions in the mappings used by gamepads, Oculus Touch and OpenVR.
+>These button/axis IDs differ from the IDs that Unity uses for OpenVR due to collisions in the mappings used by gamepads, Oculus Touch and OpenVR.

 ## Grip pose vs. pointing pose